GSA/digitalgov.gov/content/resources/checklist-of-requirements-for-federal-digital-services.md

   </a>
 </p>

-## Open Government, Data, and Content
+## Open Government, data, and content

 Publish information in ways that make it easy to find, access, share, distribute, and re-purpose; Structure content and tag with standard metadata.
 Make open data, content, and application programming interfaces (APIs) the new default, and make existing high-value data and content available through APIs.
 Use challenges and prizes to promote open government, innovation, and other national priorities.